Philly’s Naked Bike Ride Of 2019 Rescheduled To Warmer Date

-Philly’s 11th-annual Naked Bike Ride was originally scheduled to take place on September 8th.
-Organizers of the event, however, took to social media at the beginning of the year to announce the clothing-optional event would be moved up a month and taking place on August 24th this year instead.
+Philadelphia’s 11th-annual Naked Bike Ride was originally scheduled to take place on September 8.
+Organizers of the event, however, took to social media at the beginning of the year to announce the clothing-optional event would be moved up a month, and taking place on August 24 this year instead.

 While the announcement was made at the beginning of the year, it wasn’t until this week that local media outlets such as Philly Voice became aware of the schedule change.